 What do I need to bring and what should I wear?

-If you forget you face covering you will be able to purchase one on arrival for £1.
 We would recommend you to wear comfortable clothes and shoes you can move around in.

 When should I arrive and where is it?